CloudLabs-MOC/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_08_Lab8_Ex1_Manage_DLP_Policies.md

 1. In the **Policies** page, select the **+ Create policy** option on the menu bar to start the **Create policy** wizard.

+1. On the **Choose what type of data to protect** page, select **Data stored in connected sources** and then select **Next**

 1. On the **Start with a template or create a custom policy** page, the **Categories** column displays the policy categories.
-Each policy category provide templates that can be used to create that type of policy, except for the **Custom** category.
+Each policy category provide Regulations that can be used to create that type of policy, except for the **Custom** category.
 This category does not provide any specific template; instead, it enables organizations to create custom policies from scratch.
-When you select a category, **Templates** column appears that displays the available templates to choose from for the selected category.
+When you select a category, **Regulations** column appears that displays the available Regulations to choose from for the selected category.
 When you select a template, another column appears that displays the type of information that is protected in that template.

-1. For example, select **Financial** in the left-hand pane and then scroll through the various templates that you can choose from in the **Templates** column.
-Select one or two of the templates to see what type of information it protects.
-If you want, select each of the remaining categories to see what type of templates are provided.
+1. For example, select **Financial** in the side pane and then scroll through the various Regulations that you can choose from in the **Regulations** column.
+Select one or two of the Regulations to see what type of information it protects.
+If you want, select each of the remaining categories to see what type of Regulations are provided.

 1. For the purpose of this lab, you will create a custom DLP policy.
-Select **Custom** in the **Categories** column, select the **Custom policy** template in the **Templates** column, and then select **Next**.
+Select **Custom** in the **Categories** column, select the **Custom policy** template in the **Regulations** column, and then select **Next**.

 1. In the **Name your DLP policy** page, enter the following information and then select **Next**: